A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Related Work

 \section{Related Work}

 \textit{Ad Hoc Teamwork.} Ad hoc teamwork is the problem of training a single agent to perform optimally in a team of unknown teammates \citep{Stone2010-adhoc}.
-Early works in ad hoc teamwork worked under the assumption that the teammate behaviour was known to the learner \citep{AAMAS10-adhoc,Agmon2012}.
-Other approaches have relaxed this restrictive assumption from these early works and assumed teammate types to be unknown during interaction.
-These approaches~\citep{AlbrechtReasoning2017,BARRETT2017132,Ravulaijcai2019p78} proposed methods that infer teammates' policy based on their displayed behaviour and utilise it for decision making.
-Another avenue of research within ad hoc teamwork focuses on how communication can be leveraged inside the team to improve the overall performance \citep{barrett_communicating_2014, Reuth2021IAAI, Reuth2020}.
+Three main assumptions characterise ad hoc teamwork \citep{surveyadhoc}.
+First is the lack of prior coordination between agents.
+This means that the learner should be able to cooperate with the team on-the-fly, without the opportunity to rely on previously agreed collaboration strategies.
+The second assumption is the fact that the learner has no control over its teammates.
+Lastly, teammates are assumed to be collaborative.
+That is, all agents in the team have a common goal and are able to take actions that will benefit the team.
+However, teammates might have additional objectives, that may vary per teammate, and even have different rewards.
+Early works in ad hoc teamwork operated under the assumption that the teammate's behaviour was known to the learner~\citep{AAMAS10-adhoc,Agmon2012}.
+Other approaches have relaxed this restrictive assumption from these early works and assumed teammate behaviour to be unknown during the interaction.
+These approaches ~\citep{AlbrechtReasoning2017,BARRETT2017132} proposed methods that infer teammates' policy based on their displayed behaviour and utilise it for decision making.
+Such methods typically utilise the concept of \emph{types}, which encapsulates the important information determining an agent's behaviour.
+In type-based methods, each teammate's behaviour is assigned a particular hypothesised type~\citep{albrecht2016belief}.
+Then during the interaction, new unseen teammates are assigned one of the previously hypothesised types~\citep{ravula_ad_2019, Reuth2020}.
+One issue with these methods is that during training they require diverse teammates, to allow the ad hoc agent to learn policies that are useful for collaborating with novel partners.
+Current research has thus focused on how to generate diverse teammates for ad hoc teamwork training~\citep{rahman2023generating, rahman2023minimum}.
+Another avenue of research within ad hoc teamwork focuses on how communication can be leveraged inside the team to improve the overall performance \citep{barrett_communicating_2014, Reuth2021IAAI}.
 However, all these prior works assume that the teams are closed, meaning that the number of teammates and their types are fixed during episodes.
 A very limited number of works consider the case of open ad hoc teamwork, which poses an even more difficult problem \citep{chandrasekaran_individual_2016}.